Women supply chain leaders share advice for advancing a career in healthcare

 “Having mentors and networking with great coaches and female leaders taught me different perspectives and helped me observe things I didn’t naturally pay close attention to,” shared Marisa Farabaugh, senior vice president and chief supply chain officer for AdventHealth.
 “It’s important to pay it forward by being a mentor.
 There’s nothing more rewarding than helping someone in a moment of opportunity.”

 “While we may be spread out across the country, we’re almost like a close family.
-I haven’t met another woman in healthcare supply chain who isn’t open to networking and supporting other woman who are climbing the leadership ladder,” said Laura Kowalczyk, vice president of supply chain and support services, UAB Medicine.
+I haven’t met another woman in healthcare supply chain who isn’t open to networking and supporting other women who are climbing the leadership ladder,” said Laura Kowalczyk, vice president of supply chain and support services, UAB Medicine.

 For Nancy Wobig, associate vice president for Vizient supporting Mayo Clinic, it is important for her to help women build their brand by figuring out who they want to be and how they can tell their story.
 There are currently about 80 employees in category management within Mayo and nearly half are women.
 As a mentor with the Professional Women in Healthcare® organization, she encourages women to participate in related organizations to help them feel empowered and ready to lead and succeed.

 “Regardless of sex, ethnicity, age, you cannot get lost in what people think about you.
 This is an impossible dilemma.
 It is important to understand your “true-self”, your values, and bring that forward into how you lead.
 It is all about the people we lead, interact with, and serve.
 When we are fortunate enough in our careers to have learned, grown, and excelled, it is important to give back, provide mentorship, and develop networks.
-Being a strong advocate will help get more women leaders in supply chain, and a diverse and heterogenous workforce drives benefits and value,” Amanda Chawla, chief supply chain officer at Stanford Medicine.
+Being a strong advocate will help get more women leaders in supply chain, and a diverse and heterogeneous workforce drives benefits and value,” Amanda Chawla, chief supply chain officer at Stanford Medicine.

 A passion for people is essential